i-am-grub/MultiGP_Toolkit/README.md

 ![MultiGP Tools](docs/format.png)

 #### MultiGP Race (Selector)
-Used to select which race the system will interact with on MultiGP's side
+Used to select which race the system will interact with on **MultiGP**'s side
 - MultiGP has a uncontrollable timeframe for which races are avaliable and which ones are not.
 Races will typically stop appearing when the day of their scheduled event is about 2 months in the past.

 #### RotorHazard Class (Selector)
-Used to select which race the system will interact with on RotorHazard's side
+Used to select which race the system will interact with on **RotorHazard**'s side

 #### Automatically push heat results (Checkbox)
 Once the race is saved (or a race is marshaled), push the results to MultiGP
 - Requires the name of the race's class to be exactly the same as the name of the race on MultiGP's side
+- If you set up points in RotorHazard's race format, they will also be transfered to MultiGP
 - This setting is not influenced by the ```Selectors```
 - **IMPORTANT**: Any heat name containing the word "Round" will have it's results pushed to MultiGP with the MultiGP round number set to RH raceclass heat number, and the MultiGP heat set to 1.
 This special formating is required for ZippyQ results.